louisbullock/endoskeleton/README.md

 It includes a responsive grid, simple typography, clean forms and buttons, delicious CSS styling and more.

-The inner workings of Endoskeleton have been inspired by the wonderful works such as <a href="http://twitter.github.com/bootstrap/">Twitter's Bootstrap</a>, the famous <a href="http://960.gs/">960 Grid System</a>, the ever so handy <a href="http://html5boilerplate.com/">HTML5 Boilerplate</a>, and a personal favourite of mine, the <a href="http://getskeleton.com/">Skeleton Grid.</a>
 The inner workings of Endoskeleton have been inspired by the wonderful works such as <a href="http://twitter.github.com/bootstrap/">Twitter's Bootstrap</a>, the famous <a href="http://960.gs/">960 Grid System</a>, the ever so handy <a href="http://html5boilerplate.com/">HTML5 Boilerplate</a>, Dan Eden's <a href="http://daneden.me/toast/">Toast framework</a>, and a personal favourite of mine, the <a href="http://getskeleton.com/">Skeleton Grid.</a>

 ### Design & core ideas